dangle/alfred/README.md

 1. [Fork](https://github.com/dangle/alfred/fork) the repository
 2. Clone your fork locally
 3. Use the [devcontainer](https://containers.dev/).
-  a.
-If you use [VS Code](https://code.visualstudio.com/) it will prompt you to open the project in the devcontainer once you open the folder.
+    1. If you use [VS Code](https://code.visualstudio.com/) it will prompt you to open the project in the devcontainer once you open the folder.
-  b.
-If you prefer not to use VS Code, you can use the [devcontainer-cli](https://github.com/devcontainers/cli) to run the devcontainer.
+    2. If you prefer not to use VS Code, you can use the [devcontainer-cli](https://github.com/devcontainers/cli) to run the devcontainer.
 4. Verify your changes using `pdm start`.
 5. Once you are ready to submit a [pull request](https://github.com/dangle/alfred/compare), run `pdm check` to ensure your changes can be merged successfully.